 A risk assessment was performed to address other risks that were not monetized explicitly in the cost/benefit analysis (see Section 9.0).
 Among these risks, the most consequential is the uncertainty of licensing timelines and achievability for several of the alternatives.
-As discussed above, for simplicity, the project initiation dates for all alternatives were assumed to be concurrent with the 2022 project need date.
+As discussed above, for simplicity, the accrual of project initiation datesbenefits for all alternatives were assumed to be concurrent with the 2022 project need date.
 While the ASP has been substantially vetted through regulatory and public scrutiny, the other alternatives have not, meaning the implementation costs for the other 12 alternatives could be even greater than those costs considered within the risk and uncertainty limits in the cost-benefit analysis.
-The licensing period associated with further development of alternatives, followed by CEQA review, would have the effect of reducing the benefits (due to the ongoing unavailability of system tie-lines) and increase the cost associated with an interim solution to address the capacity shortfall.
-For each year of delay, the reduction in overall benefits to customers would increase from a range of \$46M to \$165M.20 If these likely licensing delay and associated cost and benefit impacts were to be monetized in the cost-benefit analysis, the alternatives with expected longer licensing durations would perform less favorably than the ASP.
+The licensing period associated with further development of alternatives, followed by CEQA review, would have the effect of reducing the benefits (due to the ongoing unavailability of system tie-lines) and increaseincreasing both the cost associated with aninterim solutionreliance on the current mitigation that is used to address the capacity shortfall and the risk to customers of loss of service due to a HILP event at Valley substation.
+For each year of delay, the reduction in overall benefits to customers would increase from a range of \$464.3 M to \$165148M.2026 If these likely licensing delaydelays and associated cost and benefit impacts were to be monetized in the cost-benefit analysis, the alternatives with expected longer licensing durations would perform much less favorably than the ASP.